Surjectivity of a Gluing Construction in Special Lagrangian Geometry: Calibrated Geometry and Geometric Measure Theory

-In this section we shall give a review of special Lagrangian geometry and geometric measure theory.
+\l{SL section} In this section we shall give a review of special Lagrangian geometry (a kind of calibrated geometry) and geometric measure theory.
 First of all we shall define almost Calabi--Yau manifolds and their special Lagrangian submanifolds.

-Let $(M,\omega)$ be a symplectic manifold of dimension $2m$, and let $J$ be a complex structure on $M$ such that if we put $\hat{g}(v,w)=\omega(v,Jw)$ then $\hat{g}$ will be a K\"ahler metric on $(M,J)$.
-Let $\Omega$ be a holomorphic $(m,0)$-form on $(M,J)$ with $\Omega|_x\neq0$ for every $x\in M$.
-Then we shall call $(M,\omega,J,\Omega)$ an almost Calabi--Yau manifold, and $(\omega,J,\Omega)$ an almost Calabi--Yau structure on $M$.
-We can define a smooth function $\psi:M\to(0,\infty)$ such that
+Let $(M,\om)$ be a symplectic manifold of dimension $2m$, and let $J$ be a complex structure on $M$ such that if we put $\hat{g}(v,w)=\om(v,Jw)$ then $\hat{g}$ will be a K\"ahler metric on $(M,J)$.
+Let $\Om$ be a holomorphic $(m,0)$-form on $(M,J)$ with $\Om|_x\neq0$ for every $x\in M$.
+Then we shall call $(M,\om,J,\Om)$ an almost Calabi--Yau manifold, and $(\om,J,\Om)$ an almost Calabi--Yau structure on $M$.
+We can define a smooth function $\psi:M\to(0,\iy)$ such that

 We put $g=\psi^2\hat{g}$.
-We shall call $g$ the almost Calabi--Yau metric on $(M,\omega,J,\Omega)$.
+We shall call $g$ the almost Calabi--Yau metric on $(M,\om,J,\Om)$.
 Here $g$ need not be a K\"ahler metric on $(M,J)$.
 If we have $\psi(x)=1$ for every $x\in M$ then $g$ will be a K\"ahler metric of Ricci curvature $0$.
-In that case we shall call $(\omega,J,\Omega)$ a Calabi--Yau structure on $M$, and $g$ the Calabi--Yau metric on $(M,\omega,J,\Omega)$.
+In that case we shall call $(\om,J,\Om)$ a Calabi--Yau structure on $M$, and $g$ the Calabi--Yau metric on $(M,\om,J,\Om)$.

-We define a Calabi--Yau structure on $\mathbb{R}^{2m}=\mathbb{C}^m$ as follows.
-Let $(z^1,\cdots,z^m)$ be the co-ordinates of $\mathbb{C}^m$.
-Let $\omega_0=\frac{i}{2}(dz^1\wedge d\overline{z^1} +\cdots+dz^m\wedge d\overline{z^m})$, $g_0=dz^1\otimes d\overline{z^1}+ \cdots+dz^m\otimes d\overline{z^m}$ and $\Omega_0=dz^1\wedge\cdots\wedge dz^m$.
-Let $J_0$ be the complex structure of $\mathbb{C}^m$.
-Then $(\omega_0,J_0,\Omega_0)$ is a Calabi--Yau structure on $\mathbb{R}^{2m}$, and $g$ is the almost Calabi--Yau metric on $(\mathbb{R}^{2m},\omega_0,J_0,\Omega_0)$.
+We define a Calabi--Yau structure on $\R^{2m}=\C^m$ as follows.
+Let $(z^1,\cdots,z^m)$ be the co-ordinates of $\C^m$.
+Let $\om_0=\frac{i}{2}(dz^1\wedge d\ov{z^1} +\cdots+dz^m\wedge d\ov{z^m})$, $g_0=dz^1\otimes d\ov{z^1}+ \cdots+dz^m\otimes d\ov{z^m}$ and $\Om_0=dz^1\wedge\cdots\wedge dz^m$.
+Let $J_0$ be the complex structure of $\C^m$.
+Then $(\om_0,J_0,\Om_0)$ is a Calabi--Yau structure on $\R^{2m}$, and $g_0$ is the almost Calabi--Yau metric on $(\R^{2m},\om_0,J_0,\Om_0)$.